bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 Other :ref:`config-cancer` configuration options allow tweaking of the processing parameters.

 Cancer calling handles both tumor-normal paired calls and tumor-only calling.
+To specify a tumor-only sample, provide a single sample labeled with ``phenotype: tumor``.
+Otherwise the configuration and setup is the same as with paired analyses.
 For tumor-only samples, bcbio will try to remove likely germline variants present in the public databases like 1000 genomes and ExAC, and not in COSMIC.
-This runs as long as you have a local GEMINI installation and marks likely germline variants with a ``LowPriority`` filter. `This post has more details
+This runs as long as you have a local GEMINI data installation (``--datatarget gemini``) and marks likely germline variants with a ``LowPriority`` filter. `This post has more details
 <http://bcb.io/2015/03/05/cancerval/>`_ on the approach and validation.

 The standard variant outputs (``sample-caller.vcf.gz``) for tumor calling